NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Although ReEDS represents many aspects of the U.S. electricity system, it requires simplifications, as all models do.
 Following are some important limitations and caveats that result from these simplifications:

-- **Systemwide optimization:** ReEDS takes a systemwide, least-cost perspective that does not necessarily reflect the perspectives of individual decision makers, including specific investors, regional market participants, or corporate or individual consumers; nor does it model contractual obligations or noneconomic decisions.
+- **Systemwide optimization:** ReEDS takes a systemwide, least-cost approach that assumes perfect coordination and information sharing.
+It does not reflect the perspectives of individual decision makers, including specific investors, regional market participants, or corporate or individual consumers; nor does it model contractual obligations or noneconomic decisions.
 In addition, like other optimization models, ReEDS finds the absolute (deterministic) least-cost solution that does not fully reflect real distributions or uncertainties in the parameters; however, the heterogeneity resulting from the high spatial resolution of ReEDS mitigates this effect to some degree.

+- **Linear decisions:** ReEDS is a linear model and as such, there are no minimum build restrictions associated with generation, storage, and transmission investment decisions, because that would require integer variables.
+This means that ReEDS investments are not guaranteed to be aligned with cost inputs because ReEDS might add very small amounts of capacity in some regions while cost inputs are based on larger projects.
+This can be mitigated to some extent by using larger regions and/or larger time steps (e.g., solving every 5 years instead of annually).

 - **Resolution:** Although ReEDS has high spatial, temporal, and process resolution for models of its class and scope, it cannot generally represent individual units and transmission lines, and it does not have the temporal resolution to characterize detailed operating behaviors, such as ramp rates and minimum plant runtime.
-It also generally samples only representative time periods within a year rather than modeling all hours in a year because of computational challenges.
+By default, ReEDS samples representative time periods within a year instead of modeling all hours in a year due to the computational challenges.
-The linkage with [PRAS](https://github.com/NREL/PRAS), which includes chronological hourly modeling for multiple years, helps ensure the ReEDS portfolios meet specified resource adequacy levels.
+The linkage with [PRAS](https://github.com/NREL/PRAS), which includes chronological hourly modeling for multiple years, helps ensure the ReEDS electricity system portfolios meet specified resource adequacy levels.

 - **Foresight and behavior:** ReEDS solve years are evaluated sequentially and myopically.
 The model has limited foresight and its decision making does not account for anticipated changes to markets and policies.